 Sports Memorabilia looks amazing framed.
-Whether it be a sports shirt, ball, bat, boxing glove, photos, tickets, or a combination of items, we can help preserve your sporting memories with our conservation framing.
+Whether it be a sports shirt, ball, bat, boxing glove, photos, tickets, or a combination of items, we can help preserve your sporting memories using conservation/museum framing methods and techniques.

 Cricket bats are a popular items to be framed.
-Below left is a signed Lancashire Cricket Bat, where we hand painted the frame matching the team colours.
-Below right is a signed 1936 Ashes bat which we framed in a natural wood frame.
-Both have an acrylic box on the front, allowing the depth required and better view of the objects.
+On the left here is a signed 1936 Ashes bat which we framed in a natural wood frame against a dark green background.
+On the right is a signed Lancashire Cricket Bat, where we hand painted the frame matching the team colours.
+Both have an acrylic box on the front, allowing the depth required and better view of the objects from all angles.

 Other items, like balls and caps, which are too wide/deep for a conventional frame can be encased in an acrylic box which can be on a plinth made of a moulding of your choice.

-Larger items such as Racing Silks (below right) and Schumacher Racing Suit (left) are examples of other sporting items we have recently framed.
-Again, all conservation materials were used and garments were sewn to the back board, framed with deep rebate frames to keep the garments away from the glass and using Anti-Reflective Artglass to reduce reflections and preserve items.
+Larger items such as Racing Silks (far right) and Schumacher Racing Suit (right) are examples of other sporting items we have recently framed.
+Again, all conservation materials were used and garments were hand sewn to the back board, framed with deep rebate frames to keep the garments away from the glass and using Anti-Reflective Artglass to reduce reflections and preserve the items.